My husband and I have recently started looking for a new house.

 - Are you using your wealth to glorify yourself?
 Or do you go out of your way to use your time and talents to bring glory to God?

-- Are you looking to money as your source of strength, security and safety, are do you trust God to provide?
+- Are you looking to money as your source of strength, security and safety, or do you trust God to provide?

 I really hope you’ll take some time to get honest before God and yourself to answer the question.
 “Why do I want nice things/more things?
 What does my heart really desire?
 To be more Godly… or something else?”